AdrianWeishaeupl/AutoFLpy/docs/usage.rst

 Principle of template operation
 ===============================
 The template will only accept capital letters as inputs in the cells.
 Only certain words in certain configurations will be checked.
-Autoflpy will use these to add/ remove information or cells based on external information.
+AutoFLpy will use these to add/ remove information or cells based on external information.

 Graphs
 ------